 Ingredients

-- 1 kg potatoes white
+- 1 kg potatoes floury not waxy, like russet potatoes

 - 1 brown onion

-- 2 clove garlic
+- 2 cloves garlic

 - 1 carrot

-- 1 tablespoon salted butter 3 tablespoon total for the recipe
+- 1 tablespoon salted butter

-- 2 tablespoon olive oil 3 tablespoon total for the recipe
+- 2 tablespoon olive oil

 - 500 g beef mince